 What do kids think of this relic, I thought as I stared at it a good few minutes.
 Why was it even still there, I wondered.
 Had it been forgotten?
 Left intentionally as a reminder of the passage of time?
 Certainly, just a few decades ago, there were payphones like this on every corner.
 Why was this one left behind?

 Payphones are such apt metaphors for the strangeness brought about by the passage of time.
 They were once so vital to our society, and now, so completely irrelevant.

 The Lewis adage is appropriate about our food system, too.
-Back when payphones were still a thing and Impossible Burgers quite literally an impossible reality, I ditched animal products for good, which was a bit like using one of those giant mobile phones that were as heavy as an iron and never really worked.
+Back when payphones were still a thing and Impossible Burgers quite literally impossible, I ditched animal products for good, which was a bit like using one of those giant mobile phones that were as heavy as irons and never really worked.

 Unlike many vegans I’ve met over the years, I don’t have a great aha moment that turned me off from animal products.
 There was no PETA video or fur protest, no animal being tortured or slaughtered in front of me to seal the deal.

 My story is rather mundane, truth be told.

 For as long as I can remember, I was dubbed a picky eater, which I certainly was, but only when it came to certain foods most people loved.
 It would be years, two decades, really, before I made the connection—before I realized that I wasn’t picky at all when it came to fruits, vegetables, nuts, or beans.
 The things I didn’t like were typically the foods other kids ate instead of finishing their vegetables: meat, cheese, butter, and eggs.